alanng10/class-lang/Docue/Article/Word/a.md

 Word "relate" has meaning that is relative.

+Word "combine" has meaning that is combine entity.

 Word "open" has meaning that is hold start.

 Word "close" has meaning that is hold end.